-On August 8, 2019, the Kroll Bond Rating Agency affirmed its long-term rating of AAA with a stable outlook to Texas' GO Bonds.
-Kroll stated that "The economy of Texas is very strong based on an increasingly broad and diverse employment base, ongoing increases in population and above average growth in gross state product (GSP).
-Kroll believes the economy has diversified well beyond its past reliance on the oil and gas industry although this sector remains a significant component of economic activity."
+On June 19, 2020, the Kroll Bond Rating Agency affirmed its long-term rating of AAA with a stable outlook to the State of Texas GO Mobility Fund Refunding Bonds, Series 2020.
+Kroll stated that "The economy of Texas is historically very strong based on a broadening and diverse employment base, ongoing increases in population, and above average growth in gross state product (GSP).
+KBRA believes that the economic diversification in recent years combined with the State's substantial financial resources will help mitigate the effects of the current downturn.